Beirut's accidental cargo: how an unscheduled port visit led to disaster

 BOUND FOR MOZAMBIQUE Prokoshev identified the ship's owner as Russian businessman Igor Grechushkin.
 Attempts to contact Grechushkin were unsuccessful.

+Cypriot police questioned Grechushkin at his home in Cyprus on Thursday, a security source said.
+A Cyprus police spokesman said an individual, whom he did not name, had been questioned at the request of Interpol Beirut in relation to the cargo.
 The ammonium nitrate was sold by Georgian fertiliser maker Rustavi Azot LLC, and was to be delivered to a Mozambique explosives maker, Fabrica de Explosivos.
-A senior representative for Fabrica de Explosivos did not immediately respond when sent a request for comment on LinkedIn.

-Levan Burdiladze, the Rustavi Azot plant director, told Reuters that his company had only operated the chemical factory for the last three years and so he could not confirm whether the ammonium nitrate was produced there.
-He called the decision to store the material in Beirut port a "gross violation of safe storage measures, considering that ammonium nitrate loses its useful properties in six months."

-Initial Lebanese investigations into what happened have pointed to inaction and negligence in the handling of the potentially dangerous chemical.
-Lebanon's cabinet on Wednesday agreed to place all Beirut port officials who have overseen storage and security since 2014 under house arrest, ministerial sources said.

 ALSO READ